On the Hierarchical Community Structure of Practical Boolean Formulas: Preliminaries

 Note that $Q(P)$ ranges from $-0.5$ to $1$, with values close to $1$ indicating good community structure.
 We define the modularity $Q(G)$ of a graph $G$ as the maximum modularity over all possible partitions, with corresponding partition $\mathcal{P}(G)$.
 Other measures may produce radically different partitions.

 {\bf Expansion of a Graph:} Expansion is a measure of graph connectivity~\cite{expanders-survey}.
-Out of several equivalent such measures, the most convenient for HCS is the \emph{edge expansion}: given a subset of vertices $S\subseteq V$, its edge expansion is $h(S)=\setsize{E(S,V \backslash S)} / \setsize{S}$, and the edge expansion of a graph is $h(G) = \min_{1 \leq |S| \leq n/2} h(S)$.
+Out of several equivalent such measures, the most convenient to relate to HCS is \emph{edge expansion}: given a subset of vertices $S\subseteq V$, its edge expansion is $h(S)=\setsize{E(S,V \backslash S)} / \setsize{S}$, and the edge expansion of a graph is $h(G) = \min_{1 \leq |S| \leq n/2} h(S)$.
 A graph family $G_n$ is an expander if $h(G_n)$ is bounded away from zero.
 Resolution lower bounds (of both random and crafted formulas) often rely on strong expansion properties of the graph \cite{ben2001short}.